-I’m grateful for God’s promise to grant wisdom if we need it – because not only do I lack wisdom, I lack common sense!
-We just have to make sure we believe this promise in order to receive this promise – otherwise we become doubting disciples driven by the waves of wickedness, for “Faithless prayers are futile prayers,”said Sandy Adams
+I’m grateful for God’s promise to grant us wisdom when we need it – because not only do I lack wisdom, I lack common sense!
+We just have to make sure we believe this promise in order to receive this promise – otherwise we become doubting disciples driven by the waves of wickedness, for “Faithless prayers are futile prayers,” said Sandy Adams

-Being rich is not a sin, it’s just “hard” for the wealthy to enter the Kingdom, Jesus said in Matthew 19:23; it requires extra effort not to trust in those riches or be distracted by those dollars and the purchased possessions which follow that can very easily possess us.
+Being rich is not a sin, it’s just “hard” for the wealthy to enter the Kingdom, Jesus said in Matthew 19:23.
+It requires extra effort not to trust in those riches or be distracted by those dollars and the purchased possessions which follow, can easily possess us.
 James said the godless rich man must consider his future humiliation, and the godly poor man must remember his future exaltation.

 I must confess that James 1:19-20 is one of my favorite Scriptures; I believe it’s one of the most important principles in all of life!
 God gave us two ears and only one mouth to emphasize listening more than talking.
 If only we’d wait to speak, truly listen to that person sharing those words, and then listen to the Lord – BEFORE we speak.
 Sometimes we speak foolishness – it leads to a fight – next thing you know there’s arguments and yelling – anger and wrath.
 Nothing good ever comes out of that!
 James will have more to say about taming the tongue as well as the temper. (see also 1:26)